Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Discussion Limitations

-\textit{Sample size:} We currently analyze advertisers on a small number, i.e., 37 and 13, of websites that support OneTrust and CookieBot, respectively.
-We repeat our measurements several times to reduce the chance of a small sample size biasing our results.
-Ideally, we could have increased the sample size by incorporating websites that support various CMPs; however, it is non-trivial to automate opt-outs because each CMP has a different workflow.
-We leave automated opt-outs at scale as future work.
+\textit{Sample size:} In comparison to prior work that analyzed ad bidding (e.g., Cook et al. \cite{Cook20HeaderBiddingPETS} analyzed 25 websites), we analyze a substantially large number of websites (i.e., 352 that support Didomi, Quantcast, OneTrust, and CookieBot).
+We also repeat our measurements several times (i.e., 8 times) to reduce the chance of the sample size biasing our results.
+In future, researchers could further increase the sample size by incorporating websites that support various CMPs.
+We leave the non-trivial task of automating opt-outs from different CMPs at scale as future work.
+In future, researchers could also rely on alternative methodologies that use ad content e.g., \cite{musa2022atom}, to eliminate the need to rely on ad bidding altogether for inference of data usage and sharing.
+Such techniques might allows researchers to audit online services at a much larger scale.

+\textit{Server-side data sharing:} We rely on the insight, also leveraged by prior research \cite{Cook20HeaderBiddingPETS,Bashir16TrackingFlowsUsenix}, that the advertisers behavior is shaped by their pre-existing knowledge of the user.
+Using that insight, we make an inference that higher bids from advertisers to which data was not leaked indicates the sharing of data from advertisers to which the data was leaked.
+However, there may be other additional uncontrolled factors that might impact the bids.

-\textit{Automated data collection:} We rely on OpenWPM to automatically collect bids and use proxies to simulate crawls from Germany and California.
-In order to more accurately simulate real users, we enable bot mitigation in OpenWPM and also randomly wait between 10-–30 seconds after loading each website.
-We also refrain from using public proxy servers, which may be black listed, and instead setup our own proxy servers.
+\textit{Automated data collection:} We rely on OpenWPM to automatically collect bids and use Amazon's EC2 cloud platform to simulate crawls from Germany and California.
+In order to more accurately simulate real users, we enable bot mitigation in OpenWPM and also randomly wait between 10--30 seconds after loading each website.
+We also refrain from using public proxy servers, which may be black listed, and instead rely on Amazon EC2.